What the Scene Misses

 Nashville should be having.

 Every week, the Nashville Scene tells you what to think about the city.
-We tell you what they're not telling you — fairly, locally, and with the questions they didn't ask.
+We tell you what they're not telling you, locally, with the questions they didn't ask.

 This Week